UBC-Solar/sunlink/docs/API.md

     - `'PARSE_FAIL'` => parsing failed for some reason (usually because the CAN ID is not in the DBC file used by the parser)

 2. The `message` field is a dictionary of the parsed message that came into the parser.
 This field is only populated when the `result` field is `'OK'`.

-3. The `id` field is the `"ID"` field of the `data` dictionary of the data class.
-For CAN this is the hex ID, for GPS messages this is the timestamp of the message, and for IMU it is the type + dimension of the message.

 4. The `type` field is the type of message (CAN, GPS, or IMU currently).